rahulrajdahal/AddNum-js/Readme.md

 # [AddNumJS](https://github.com/rahulrajdahal/AddNum-js).
-Add any two numbers adn view the Results
+Add any two numbers and view the Results

 Add two numbers and instantly get the results.